Praying to the Visa God of Chilkur Balaji Temple Hyderabad

 Not too many people know that Pundit Ravi Shankar, the famous Sitar maestro got married here in Chilkur Balaji temple with Sukanya (mother of Anushka Shankar).

 There is a complete chaos for parking near the Chilkur Balaji temple, but one guy agreed to take us right next to temple if we buy flowers and coconuts from him (INR 60, if you bargain you get it for 20, I later learned on return ), we agreed for the same, and parked close to the temple (INR 10).
-There is no ticket for the temple and there is a locker room where you can keep your camera and cell phone etc. Be careful around the temple as there are a lot of beggars and some of them were very aggressive, one lady wanted moonlight as a model and pose for INR 10!
-Talk about money saavy models.
+There is no ticket for the temple and there is a locker room where you can keep your camera and cell phone etc. Be careful around the temple as there are a lot of beggars and some of them were very aggressive.

 Irrespective of the fact you need Visa or nor, the Chilkur Balaji temple is a nice break from the city and you will enjoy the leisurely drive to the temple and the casual atmosphere around the temple.
 The satisfaction you will get on praying with hundreds around you is the added bonus.